DragonKnightOfBreeze/Breeze-Framework/README.md

 **NOTE:** This project is not fully implemented & tested, and remains to add English document comments.

-**NOTE:** Even so, you can still instantly use some of it's useful features.
+**NOTE:** Even so, it should be easy and clear to use, so you can still instantly use some of it's useful features.

 ```kotlin
 fun example() {